Man charged in shooting of Virginia sheriff’s deputy

-RICHMOND, Va. — Authorities say a suspect in the shooting of a Virginia sheriff’s deputy has been arrested in North Carolina.
+RICHMOND, Va. — A suspect in the shooting of a Virginia sheriff’s deputy was arrested Wednesday night in North Carolina, authorities said.

-The U.S. Marshals Service says 33-year-old Theron Donte Shackleford of Richmond was arrested Wednesday night in Cary, North Carolina, after a brief standoff.
+The U.S. Marshals Service said 33-year-old Theron Donte Shackleford of Richmond was arrested in Cary, North Carolina, after a brief standoff.

 Authorities began looking for Shackelford after Richmond police responded to a shooting Tuesday night and found a man, later identified as a Henrico County Sheriff’s Deputy, suffering from multiple gunshot wounds inside a home.

-The deputy, whose name has not been released, reportedly is in critical condition.
+The 23-year-old deputy, whose name has not been released, is hospitalized in critical condition.
+Henrico County Sheriff Michael Wade said the deputy, who has been with his department for almost three years, was shot at least twice, including once in the chest.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.